Skip to content

 Commercial Lease

-A commercial lease is where you occupy a property to conduct your business.
+A commercial lease allows you to have exclusive possession of a property to conduct your business.
 You do so for a specific time, which is the lease term.
-In return, you pay your landlord rent and have particular obligations in the lease and rights.
+In return, you pay your landlord rent and have specific obligations under the lease and corresponding rights.
 A commercial lease agreement will detail both parties’ rights and responsibilities in the commercial lease.
 As the tenant, your obligations can include the following:

 Guarantor